 To graduate to this stage, you must pass the Class 5 road test.
 If you fail the road test, you must wait at least 14 days before taking another road test.
-If you are unsuccessful on four Class 5 road test attempts, you will be required to take a minimum of two hours of professional instruction from a driving school with a permit from Manitoba Public Insurance before booking a fifth road test.
+If you are unsuccessful on three Class 5 road test attempts, you will be required to take a minimum of five hours of professional instruction from a driving school with a permit from Manitoba Public Insurance before booking any subsequent road test.